Body Shapes for Women: Complete Guide to All 5 Types

 - More genetically determined, less likely to change

-On this site, we focus on body shape — the proportional silhouette that determines which clothing cuts, necklines, and patterns complement your figure.
-Your body type (somatotype) may influence your body shape, but they are separate classification systems.
-A mesomorph woman, for example, could be a rectangle or hourglass depending on her proportions.
+On this site, we focus on body shape, the proportional silhouette that determines which clothing cuts, necklines, and patterns complement your figure.
+Your body type (somatotype) may influence your body shape, but they are separate systems.
+A mesomorph woman could be a rectangle or hourglass depending on her proportions.
+For a complete breakdown, see our dress for your body shape guide.

 Learn More About Body Shapes